“I've searched all the parks in all the cities and found no statues of committees.”

 Development & Improvement

-Team Lead: Open - click here to volunteer
+Team Lead: Kirsten Weber - click here to get involved

 Team members identify and arrange activities as they fit into our schedule.
 Our activities include important civic presentations such as candidate's nights, local service agency forums, and annual events such as the Jingle Mingle, Easter Egg Hunt and the Franklin Park Pumpkin Patch.